nunchistudio/hashibox/documentation/vault-init.md

 # Vault initialization

-Once the Vagrant setup is done, you must configure and unseal Vault in order for Nomad to work as expected.
+Once the Vagrant setup is done, you must initialize (and unseal Vault *servers*) in order for Nomad to work as expected.

 ## Initialize Vault